The Lake District

 ( William Wordsworth* )

 Time for the annual lads weekend away – our annual trip to drive fast cars (for those who have them), eat too much and drink a load of beer in one of Britain’s more impressive locations.
+This time we were driving up to the Lake District.

-This year we’d chosen the Lake District, and had found a very nice looking hotel in Great Langdale called the New Dungeon Ghyll ( https://www.dungeon-ghyll.co.uk/ ).
+We’d found a very nice looking hotel in Great Langdale called the New Dungeon Ghyll ( https://www.dungeon-ghyll.co.uk/ ).
 It looked very nice, and it turned out to be as nice as it looked.
 More of that later.
 First of all, we had to get to the place.

 We decided ( or probably Jimmy decided ) that just driving up the M6 would be a total waste of a fairly sunny day, so instead we decided we’d try crossing the Pennines on one of its roads which are famously bad to drive on when the weather turns a bit sour.